MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ksaudiomodule_property.md

 ### -field InstanceId

 The InstanceId of the audio module.
-The InstanceId is a unique identifier that distinguishes this instance of a module from another instance of an module.
+The InstanceId is a unique identifier that distinguishes this instance of a module from another instance of a module.

 ## -remarks